swook/matrix/README.md

-matrix
+Matrix
 ======

-A simple and flexible matrix library based on std::vector
+A simple and flexible matrix library.